sumuongit/asp-core-mvc-ado-vscode-crud/README.md

 * [Setup](#setup)

 ## General info
-A sample employee information system using ASP.NET Core MVC and ADO.NET with Visual Studio Code
+A sample employee information system

 ## Technologies
 This application is created with: